teiid/teiid-wildfly-quickstarts/webservices-as-a-datasource/README.md

 2) Use the simpleclient example to run the following queries:

-Example:   mvn install -Dvdb="webservice" -Dsql="select * from CustomersView"
+Example:   mvn install -Dvdb="webservice" -Dsql="select * from CustomersView" -Dusername="xx" -Dpassword="xx"

 NOTE - depending on your OS/Shell the quoting/escaping required to run the example can be